-Not all protein products on the market are equal and some of them are not worth the money they charge at all.
-There are definitely things to look for in picking out a protein powder.
+Not all protein products on the market are equal and some of them are not worth the money at all.
+There are definitely things to look for when picking out a protein powder.
 The first thing you need to know is whether you need it to sustain your muscle development and allow them to repair themselves quickly, or if you are looking to gain energy during your workout.
 These are different goals and different powders could help in different ways.
 Here are 5 keys to picking the best protein powder.

 Key # 1 – Protein, not mass gainer

 Protein helps with power and energy.
 It can also be an important part of a weight reduction plan.
 A mass gainer is designed for mass (weight gain) and includes a number of things in addition to protein.
 Make sure that you read the label and ingredients carefully on the product to make sure you are purchasing a protein powder, not a mass gainer or your results will be disappointing.

 Key # 2 – Purity

 Pay for purity.
 It is that simple.
 A lot of manufacturers will add in ingredients to “boost” the effect of the protein, but they may not be the right things for you.
 Simple protein powders are inexpensive enough that you are better off custom building a combination of supplements and ingredients yourself rather than paying more for a product that is trying to do it all at once.
 Also, with added ingredients can come with hidden fats and sugars.
 Another reason you don’t want extra ingredients is depending on the type of protein you are using, how you take it during the day will make additional metabolism or weight gain enhancers/ingredients unnecessary.

 Key # 3 – Pick the right type of protein